The way you advertise is going to change—dramatically—thanks to artificial intelligence.

 Brands are under more pressure than ever to deliver advertising that is relevant, contextual, and personalized to individual consumer preferences.

-As it turns out, the only way to do so may be by using artificial intelligence—and that will have significant implications for the advertising industry.
+As it turns out, the only way to do so may be by using AI in advertising—and that will have significant implications for the advertising industry.

 Why brands fail to advertise effectively

 Anyone who’s closed a pop-up ad or ignored a banner ad—which is everybody—knows that online consumers are still bombarded with largely irrelevant messages.

 Despite the scale provided by artificial intelligence in advertising, advertisers still fail more often than not to provide relevant ads at the right time to the right people.